 Vlad’s research interests include:

-Vlad is a Board member of ANCF - The Romanian Administration for National Cultural Fund - an autonomous public institution in Romania, which is the main public funding body for contemporary culture and heritage.
+Between 2016-2018 Vlad was a Board member of ANCF - The Romanian Administration for National Cultural Fund - an autonomous public institution in Romania, which is the main public funding body for contemporary culture and heritage.